Cleaning and Seasoning a Cast-Iron Skillet

-Traditional cast-iron skillets don't emerge from the box with a nonstick surface.
+Traditional cast-iron skillets don’t emerge from the box with a nonstick surface.
 That comes with seasoning, or coating the skillet with cooking oil and baking it in a 350° F oven for an hour.
-It won't take on that shiny black patina just yet, but once you dry it with paper towels, it will be ready to use.
-You'll reinforce the nonstick coating every time you heat oil in the skillet, and you can hasten the process by seasoning as often as you like.
-Or you can forget seasoning and go with Lodge Logic (available at hardware and cookware stores), a line of preseasoned skillets from Lodge Manufacturing, the oldest U.S. maker of cast-iron cookware.
+The skillet won’t take on that shiny black patina just yet, but once you dry it with paper towels, it will be ready to use.
+You'll reinforce the nonstick coating every time you heat oil in the skillet, and you can hasten the process by seasoning as often as you like–or using a seasoning spray for cast iron ($12; amazon.com).
+If you want, you can forget seasoning cast iron yourself altogether and go with Lodge Cast Iron (available at hardware and cookware stores as well as retailers like Williams-Sonoma and Amazon), a line of preseasoned skillets from Lodge Manufacturing, the oldest U.S. maker of cast-iron cookware.

 A cast-iron skillet isn't ideal for a set-aside-to-soak sort of person.
 For best results, rinse the pan with hot water immediately after cooking.
-If you need to remove burned-on food, scrub with a mild abrasive, like coarse salt, and a nonmetal brush to preserve the nonstick surface; you can also use a few drops of a mild dishwashing soap every once in a while.
-If the pan gets a sticky coating or develops rust over time, scrub it with steel wool and reseason it.
+If you need to remove burned-on food, scrub with a mild abrasive, like coarse salt, and a nonmetal brush (like this one from Lodge available at Target) to preserve the nonstick surface; you can also use a few drops of a mild dishwashing soap every once in a while.
+If the pan gets a sticky coating or develops rust over time, scrub it with steel wool and reseason the cast iron.
 To prevent rust, dry the skillet thoroughly and lightly coat the cooking surface with cooking oil.
 Cover with a paper towel to protect it from dust.